sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 # Finding the journal

+**Update from 05/28: This section ended up pursuing a red herring; the correct journal is _Theologische_, not _Theologische Revue_.
+Please enjoy the agonized research methods below.**

 It is rare that I have this much bibliographic information, down to the page number, so I initially hoped this quest would involve only a quick interlibrary loan request.

 I ran into immediate problems.
 My husband speaks German, and had already cast an eyebrow at the spelling and syntax of the journal title.
 Sure enough, I couldn't find any journal called _Revue Theologisches_.